 If you are a new traveler to Airbnb, you can get $40 in travel credit when you sign up here.

 Both in and after college, I was very, very good at sniffling out an extra dollar.
-After I met Jared and got married, I’ve become more or less accustomed to our life where income isn’t a big issue.
+After I met my husband and got married, I’ve become more or less accustomed to our life where income isn’t a big issue.

 *Ahem, I became spoiled, pampered and lazy and stopped hustlin’*